Jaymon/testdata/README.md

 Generate Random Test Data.

-These are just a bunch of functions designed to make it easier to test your code.
+These are just a bunch of handy functions designed to make it easier to test your code.

-To use testdata in your tests, just include the `testdata.py` module:
+To use testdata in your tests, just import it into your testing module:

     import testdata